SYBIL

 DISCOVER

 Expand the graph itself.
-Find or create new nodes the network doesn't yet see — an unexploited resource, an unfound market, an uncontacted population, a novel technology, a new coordination primitive.
+Find or create new nodes the network doesn't yet see: an unexploited resource, an unfound market, an uncontacted population, a novel technology, a new coordination primitive.
 When you discover such a node and become its bridge to the rest of the network, all information and value that flows to and from it initially passes through you.
 The graph rewards this disproportionately because discovery increases the space of possible configurations for everyone.
 This is the fastest, rarest, and most unstable game.
-It's the game of explorers, inventors, founders.
+The game of explorers, inventors, founders.

 For essentially all of human history, the limiting factor in the power function was not compute.
 It was axon bandwidth.